nmigen1/nmigen/docs/lang.rst

 The prelude
 ===========

-Because nMigen is a regular Python library, it needs to be imported before use.
+nMigen is a regular Python library, so needs to be imported before use.
 The root ``nmigen`` module, called *the prelude*, is carefully curated to export a small amount of the most essential names, useful in nearly every design.
-In source files dedicated to nMigen code, it is a good practice to use a :ref:`glob import <python:tut-pkg-import-star>` for readability:
+In source files dedicated to nMigen code, it is bad practice to use a :ref:`glob import <python:tut-pkg-import-star>` but for convenience for the purposes of this tutorial it is done here:

 .. code-block::

-   from nmigen import *
+   from nmigen import *   # strongly discouraged but convenient

+However as is described in many tutorials and programming "best practice" documents across the internet, wildcard (glob) imports quickly creates unmanageable and unmaintainable projects, especially when wildcard-importing from several different libraries.
-However, if a source file uses nMigen together with other libraries, or if glob imports are frowned upon, it is conventional to use a short alias instead:
+If a source file uses nMigen together with many other libraries, it is conventional to use a short alias instead:

 .. code-block::

-   import nmigen as nm
+   import nmigen as nm    # useful in very large projects

-All of the examples below assume that a glob import is used.
+Best practice is to import the individual features needed: standard Python linter tools may then be used.
+It is also clearer as to what any given nMigen module actually uses.

 .. testsetup::

-   from nmigen import *
+   from nmigen import (Elaboratable, Module, Signal,
+                       Const, Mux)

 .. _lang-values: